All seven members violated Sunshine Law

 The mayor was asked if he saw Mikulak before the meeting.
 He said he saw him outside and he had an envelope.
 They mayor said he said hello to the judge and that was the only conversation.

 The mayor also told the court the original agenda only listed police negotiations as the reason for an executive session.
 He said it was "announced" by Monaghan there would be a "personnel" matter also discussed.

 Langendoerfer said the council then went into executive session and that Monaghan read a letter from Mikulak, which was a complaint against Kominski and the entire police department.

 The mayor made it clear he did not get a copy of the letter until the next day.

 "I objected to him coming into executive session," Langendoerfer told the court.

 He said he was unaware of the complaint prior to the executive session.

 Langendoerfer was asked by Lehutsky if he knew about problems between Magistrate Mikulak and the police department.
 He said he didn't know the details but was aware an order was signed by the district court judge to remove all Honesdale Borough Police matters from Mikulak's court.

-Page 3 of 8 - He then told the court that during the executive session, the judge was invited to come into the meeting by the council president.
+He then told the court that during the executive session, the judge was invited to come into the meeting by the council president.